jacobdbt2100/Data-Analytics-Notes/README.md

 - Irrelevant Data
 - Special Characters
 - Outliers (statistical analysis)

+**Transformation:**
+- **Append:** combines data by adding rows.
+It stacks datasets with the same structure into one larger dataset, increasing the number of records without changing the columns.
+- **Merge:** combines data by adding columns.
+It links datasets using a common field to bring related information from one dataset into another.
 - Normalization vs Standardization (model building)

 ### 1.3 Exploratory Data Analysis (EDA)